clubajax/dom/README.md

 Returns the dimensions of the passed node.
 Mainly an alias for `getBoundingClientRect()`.
 If the passed item in the window object, returns its width and height.

+**dom.size(node, type)**

+Returns the width and height of the passed node.
+If the position is not needed, this is faster than `dom.box`.
+The `type` parameter indicates:
+ * `client`: returns the inner height/width of an element in pixels, including padding but not the scrollbar height, border, or margin.
+ * `scroll`: is a measurement of the height/width of an element's content including content not visible on the screen due to overflow.
+ * `offset` (default): is a measurement which includes the element borders, the element padding, the element scrollbar (if present, if rendered) and the element CSS height/width.

 **dom.query([?node], 'div.myClass')**

 An alias for `document.querySelector`, so the parameter should conform to that.